linrongbin16/commons.nvim/docs/commons_shell.md

 ### `wait`

+!> This API is failed in unit testing!
+Use it at your own risk!

 Wait for the spawn job complete, only works for the job created by `waitable` API.
 This is just a wrapper on [jobwait](<https://neovim.io/doc/user/builtin.html#jobwait()>) API.

 ```lua